vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     1. Click **iothubowner**.

-    1. Notice that the IoT hub Primary Connection String is listed.
+    1. Notice that the IoT hub **Primary connection string** is listed.

-    1. Copy the value of the IoT hub Primary Connection String to Notepad.
+    1. Copy the IoT hub **Primary connection string** value and save it to Notepad.

     The Azure resources required for this lab are now available.